ReproNim/_deprecated_module-workflows/_episodes/01-datalad-yoda.md

 >
 {: .challenge}

+> **TODO:** RF or remove dependency on external sources, such as sfn2018-training
+> for extra materials.

+> **TODO:** try fitlins as to provide convenient and avoiding hacking
+> specification GLM analysis

 Before we can fire up FSL for our GLM analysis, we need two pieces of custom
 code: